Abazarii/Data-Visualization-Course-/README.md

 Each homework assignment is contained within its own directory and includes the following:

-## Homework Assignments

-Each homework assignment is contained within its own directory and includes the following:

 - **Homework 1**: [Interactive Bar Chart](homework/homework1)
   Created using Plotly and Dash.
 This assignment involves an interactive bar chart that allows users to explore data dynamically.